zer0def/nginxinc-kubernetes-ingress/docs/content/app-protect-waf/configuration.md

 aliases: ["/app-protect/configuration/"]
 ---

-> Check out the complete NGINX Ingress Controller with App Protect WAF example resources on GitHub [for VirtualServer resources](https://github.com/nginxinc/kubernetes-ingress/tree/v3.1.1/examples/custom-resources/app-protect-waf) and [for Ingress resources](https://github.com/nginxinc/kubernetes-ingress/tree/v3.1.1/examples/ingress-resources/app-protect-waf).
+> Check out the complete NGINX Ingress Controller with NGINX App Protect WAF example resources on GitHub [for VirtualServer resources](https://github.com/nginxinc/kubernetes-ingress/tree/v3.1.1/examples/custom-resources/app-protect-waf) and [for Ingress resources](https://github.com/nginxinc/kubernetes-ingress/tree/v3.1.1/examples/ingress-resources/app-protect-waf).

 ## Global Configuration

-The NGINX Ingress Controller has a set of global configuration parameters that align with those available in the NGINX App Protect WAF module.
+NGINX Ingress Controller has a set of global configuration parameters that align with those available in NGINX App Protect WAF.
 See [ConfigMap keys](/nginx-ingress-controller/configuration/global-configuration/configmap-resource/#modules) for the complete list.
-The App Protect parameters use the `app-protect*` prefix.
+The NGINX App Protect WAF parameters use the `app-protect*` prefix.

-## Enabling App Protect
+## Enable NGINX App Protect WAF

 You can enable and configure NGINX App Protect WAF on the Custom Resources (VirtualServer, VirtualServerRoute) or on the Ingress-resource basis.

 To configure NGINX App Protect WAF on a VirtualServer resource, you would create a Policy Custom Resource referencing the APPolicy Custom Resource, and add this to the VirtualServer definition.
-See the documentation on the [App Protect WAF Policy](/nginx-ingress-controller/configuration/policy-resource/#waf).
+See the documentation on the [NGINX App Protect WAF Policy](/nginx-ingress-controller/configuration/policy-resource/#waf).

-To configure NGINX App Protect WAF on an Ingress resource, you would apply the [App Protect annotations](/nginx-ingress-controller/configuration/ingress-resources/advanced-configuration-with-annotations/#app-protect) to each desired resource.
+To configure NGINX App Protect WAF on an Ingress resource, you would apply the [`app-protect` annotations](/nginx-ingress-controller/configuration/ingress-resources/advanced-configuration-with-annotations/#app-protect) to each desired resource.

-## App Protect WAF Policies
+## NGINX App Protect WAF Policies

-You can define App Protect WAF policies for your VirtualServer, VirtualServerRoute, or Ingress resources by creating an `APPolicy` [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+You can define NGINX App Protect WAF policies for your VirtualServer, VirtualServerRoute, or Ingress resources by creating an `APPolicy` [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

- > **Note**: The fields `policy.signature-requirements[].minRevisionDatetime` and `policy.signature-requirements[].maxRevisionDatetime` are not currently supported.
+ > **Note**: The fields `policy.signature-requirements[].minRevisionDatetime` and `policy.signature-requirements[].maxRevisionDatetime` are not supported.

- > **Note**: [The Advanced gRPC Protection for Unary Traffic](/nginx-app-protect/configuration/#advanced-grpc-protection-for-unary-traffic) only supports providing an `idl-file` inline.
+ > **Note**: [The Advanced gRPC Protection for Unary Traffic](/nginx-app-protect-waf/configuration-guide/configuration/#grpc-protection-for-unary-traffic) only supports providing an `idl-file` inline.
 The fields `policy.idl-files[].link`, `policy.idl-files[].$ref`, and
  `policy.idl-files[].file` are not supported.
 The IDL file should be provided in field `policy.idl-files[].contents`.
 The value of this field can be base64 encoded.
 In this case the field `policy.idl-files[].isBase64` should be set to `true`.

- > **Note**: [External References](/nginx-app-protect/configuration-guide/configuration/#external-references) in the Ingress Controller are deprecated and will not be supported in future releases.
+ > **Note**: [External References](/nginx-app-protect-waf/configuration-guide/configuration/#external-references) in the Ingress Controller are deprecated and will not be supported in future releases.

-To add any [App Protect WAF policy](/nginx-app-protect/declarative-policy/policy/) to an Ingress resource:
+To add any [NGINX App Protect WAF policy](/nginx-app-protect-waf/declarative-policy/policy/) to an Ingress resource:

 1. Create an `APPolicy` Custom resource manifest.
 2. Add the desired policy to the `spec` field in the `APPolicy` resource.

    > **Note**: The relationship between the Policy JSON and the resource spec is 1:1.
 If you're defining your resources in YAML, as we do in our examples, you'll need to represent the policy as YAML.
 The fields must match those in the source JSON exactly in name and level.

-  For example, say you want to use the [DataGuard policy](/nginx-app-protect/declarative-policy/policy/#policy/data-guard) shown below:
+  For example, say you want to use the [DataGuard policy](/nginx-app-protect-waf/declarative-policy/policy/#policy/data-guard) shown below:

   ```json
   {